stonepros/stone/doc/stonefs/health-messages.rst

   Message
     "Behind on trimming..."
   Description
-    CephFS maintains a metadata journal that is divided into *log segments*.
+    StoneFS maintains a metadata journal that is divided into *log segments*.
 The length of journal (in number of segments) is controlled by the setting ``mds_log_max_segments``, and when the number of segments exceeds that setting the MDS starts writing back metadata so that it